 There are necessary maintenance steps you need to complete for every RV regardless of the type, like draining and perhaps winterizing the freshwater system.
 It’s also essential to take care of those high-dollar items like batteries and tires.
 I’m going to share the rules of thumb for those systems in just a bit.
 But first, you need to figure out where to store it.

 The best-case scenario is to store the RV inside in a dry, well-ventilated place out of the weather.
 Most of us don’t have this option, so we are faced with dry storing it in an RV storage lot of some sort.
 Some storage lots offer covered or enclosed parking and 110 power at the site to maintain your batteries or perhaps run a dehumidifier.
 As you add amenities, naturally, the cost goes up.

 Here are some typical inside storage costs for an RV.
 Many storage lots charge by the foot.
-So for dry storage (basic storage outside and uncovered, no power) for 40 foot Class A, you may pay a little as $1 per foot to as much as $5.
+So for dry storage (basic storage outside and uncovered, no power) for 40-foot Class A, you may pay as little as $1 per foot to as much as $5.
 Inside storage may cost you much more.
 The table to the right shows you a typical rate you might pay for inside storage.
-So, for example, to store the average 40 foot Class A at this location, it is $326.00 a month!
-Inside storage is the best, but as you can see, it can get expensive pretty fast, and it probably not practical for most RV owners.
+So, for example, to store the average 40-foot Class A at this location, it is $326.00 a month!
+Inside storage is the best, but as you can see, it can get expensive pretty fast, and it is probably not practical for most RV owners.

 The decision to dry store is dependent on the value of your RV.
 If you have a million-dollar Class A, then the need to store inside is much higher than if you have a $25,000 travel trailer.
 Climate may also be a significant driver for wanting to store inside.
 However, if done correctly, dry storage usually is just fine.